 When my kids were younger, we spent a lot of time discussing geography.
 We mapped the places we read about.
 We mapped places we heard about on the news.
 We labeled maps according to our history units.
+I had a travel map that we all used to use all the time.
+We’d pick the places we wanted to visit when the kids grew up.

 This year, Emma and I are digging deep into Geography again as she enters middle school.
 In addition to studying maps in relation to what we’re reading and studying elsewhere, I purchased a geography curriculum to use for the next few years.